rednikon/Web-Scraper/README.md

 # Web-Scraper
-A Python-based web scraper to find a motorcycle for sale
+A Python-based web scraper.
+Looking for a motorcycle for sale for my husband.